HankB/Linux_ZFS_Root/Debian/README.md

 The intent is to follow the instructions closely, however occasional problems cropped up that required changes to the original instructions.

+* Uses the Bullseye live media to install Bullseye.
 * The script supports the capability to install dual boot with Windows or other Linux distros.
 It is entirely possible that it will not work with all distros.
 At present any problems encountered have resulted in failure to install and have not caused a problem with existing installations.
 Nevertheless is is highly recommended to back up the drive before proceeding.
 * The `-f` (force) flag is included in the `zpool create` commands because on too many occasions the command exited with a warning and indicated it could be overridden with this flag.
 * The device is wiped using `wipefs` of all previous filesystem signatures.
 This was added because a previous ZFS pool would cause `zpool create` to fail, even with the `-f` option.
 In the case of using preconfigured partitions, this is applied to the partitions selected for the boot pool and root pool.
 * Specify the URL http://deb.debian.org/debian on the `debootstrap` command line.
 It is not clear to me what the default is.
+TODO: revciew all instructions to identify any other changes/deviations.

 ## Limitations

-* UEFI support only.
-All of my PCs on which I would use this support UEFI and I have found advantages to using that.
-In the case of dual boot support it can use the existing UEFI partition or a diffewrent UEFI partition can be created and used.
 * The script requires interaction.
 Some commands could probably be fully automated but at present it is necessary to acknowledge a popup regarding the ZFS license.

 ## Motivation

 Provide a script to install Debian on ZFS side by side with Windows 10.
 Instructions describe how to do this using Debian for the whole disk.
-With appropriate modifications it can be performed with preconfigured partitions or ZFS pools.
+With appropriate modifications it can be performed with preconfigured partitions or ZFS pools which have been p[repared in advance].

 Second...
 I have difficulty following detailed instructions.
 In the long run it is easier to script the process.
 It takes a little more time up front but can then be easily repeated when desired.